 In a large bowl, whisk together flour, sugar, baking powder and salt.
 Mix in butter until mixture is the size of fine crumbs.
 Stir in buttermilk and then stir in berries.

-Shape dough into two 7-inch circles on a prepared baking sheet.
+Shape dough into 1 7-inch circle on a prepared baking sheet.
 Cut each circle into 8 wedges and coat with cooking spray.

 Bake until cooked through and golden, about 20 minutes.
 Yields one wedge per serving.
 Makes 8 scones.